kingluddite/web-dev-notes/development/tools/task-runners/webpack/udemy-sgrider-webpack/04-real-world-project/02-real-world-project-cont.md

 ## Bust our cache
 aka `cache busting`

-* We need to somehow rename our `bundle.js` file and our vendor .js files so the browser is crystal clear on when the files have actually changed
+* We need to somehow rename our `bundle.js` file and our `vendor.js` files so the browser is crystal clear on when the files have actually changed
 * by renaming the file we'll give the browser the info it needs to know if it downloaded the file before

-### chuckhash to the rescue!
+### chunkhash to the rescue!
 * `hashed` of the contents of the file
 * **hashed** === long string of numbers and letters
 * everytime we build our project webpack will automatically hash the contents of our file (unique string of characters)